martinbonnin/mbonnin.net/src/content/post/2025-01-22_input_directory_is_a_lie.md

 As we've seen most tasks work with file inputs, not directories.

-[`ConfigurableFileCollection`](https://docs.gradle.org/current/javadoc/org/gradle/api/file/ConfigurableFileCollection.html) is the main class to represent a lazy collection of files.
-You can use it in your tasks like so:
+[`ConfigurableFileCollection`](https://docs.gradle.org/current/javadoc/org/gradle/api/file/ConfigurableFileCollection.html) is the main class to represent a lazy collection of `File` (as it turns out, it may contain both regular files and directories, more on that later).

+You can use `ConfigurableFileCollection` in your tasks like so:

 ```kotlin
   @get:InputFiles